DLR-TS/DRT-Tools/postprocessing/README.md

     python postprocessing.py -t tripinfo.output.xml -d dispatchinfo.output.xml -o output.xls

+If you have a direct route output file, you can include it with:

+    python postprocessing.py -t tripinfo.output.xml -r direct_routes.rou.xml -o output.xls

 For further help on the command line arguments run:

     python postprocessing.py --help